Width Parameters for Minimum Flow Decomposition: Parallel-width for

-Detecting minors of constant size can be done in polynomial time, which has been shown using several previous results in graph minor theory~\cite{deligkas2017directed}.
-However, there is a simple polynomial algorithm that detects if $\ch{2}$ is present in a DAG $G$ as d-minor, which works by computing reachability questions on $G$. \begin{corollary} There exists a polynomial time algorithm that detects whether an $s$-$t$ DAG $G$ is width-stable. \end{corollary} \begin{proof} First, we compute the number of $s$-$v$ paths $d_s(v)$ and the number of $v$-$t$ paths $d_t(v)$ for every $v\in V(G)$.
+Detecting minors of constant size can be done in polynomial time, which was shown using several previous results in graph minor theory~\cite{deligkas2017directed}.
+However, there is a simple polynomial algorithm that detects if $\ch{2}$ is present in a DAG $G$ as d-minor, which works by computing reachability questions on $G$. \begin{corollary} There exists an algorithm that detects whether an $s$-$t$ DAG $G$ is width-stable in time $O(n^3)$. \end{corollary} \begin{proof} First, we compute the number of $s$-$v$ paths $d_s(v)$ and the number of $v$-$t$ paths $d_t(v)$ for every $v\in V(G)$, which we can do in time $O(n^2)$ (since the size of these integers is at most $2^n$).
 Next, we iterate over all pairs of two internal vertices $u < v$ for a topological order $<$ of $G$, for which $d_s(u)\geq 2$ and $d_t(v)\geq 2$.
-This ensures that there is a minor with two parallel edges from $s$ to $u$ and two parallel edges from $v$ to $t$.
+This ensures that there is a d-minor with two parallel edges from $s$ to $u$ and two parallel edges from $v$ to $t$.
 With a graph search from $u$, we can check whether there exists a path to $v$.
 Finally, we must check if there exists a path from $s$ to $v$ that avoids $u$.
 We can do so by removing $u$ and all its edges from $G$ and by doing a graph search from $s$ in that subgraph.
 Similarly, we can check if there exists a path from $u$ to $t$ that avoids $v$.
-If all these paths exist, we have shown that there is a $\ch{2}$ f-minor with internal vertices $u$ and $v$. \end{proof}
+If all these paths exist, we have shown that there is a $\ch{2}$ d-minor with internal vertices $u$ and $v$.
+We iterate through $O(n^2)$ pairs and perform a constant number of linear graph searches, obtaining a total runtime of $O(n^3)$. \end{proof}